We all have to eat. At Concordia, you can eat with a little more peace of mind.

 Since 1999, Dietetic Interns have been conducting plate waste studies in Anderson Commons.
 Starting in October 2016, this data has been used to increase awareness of the issue.
 Together with an education campaign on campus called Taste Not Waste, Dining Services hopes to empower students to help reach Concordia College's plate waste goal and change the culture of sustainable dining on campus.

 Tasting spoons are available in Anderson Commons.
 This encourages students to try new foods before they take a large portion of something they may not like.
 The single-use utensils reduce the amount of costly waste, impacting our planet and future generations.

 Help the Maize be more sustainable by participating in our Green-to-Go program.
-Pay a refundable $5 deposit in the Maize to receive a Green To-Go card.
-The card can be traded for a Green-to-Go container.
+Pay a refundable $5 deposit in the Maize to receive a Green To-Go keychain and token.
+The token can be traded for a Green-to-Go container.
 Dirty containers are returned to the Maize and washed for you!
-When you return your container, you receive a card and the process starts over.
+When you return your container, you receive a token and the process starts over.
 It’s an easy way to reduce the waste of paper and plastic to-go containers.
 If you ever want to cease participation, simply return your card and receive your full deposit back.
 If you still have questions, look through our Green-to-Go FAQs.